CPC50210 Diploma of Building and Construction (Building)

 The Diploma of Building and Construction (Building) is designed to meet the needs of builders and managers of small, medium-sized and large building businesses wishing to become registered Building Practitioners with the Victorian Building Authority.
 This qualification is appropriate for people aiming to obtain a Commercial Builders License Issued by the Victorian Building Authority.Enquire Now

-National Construction Training
+National Construction Training - 3 locations

 Course ID: CPC50210

-3 Lucknow Crescent Thomastown, Melbourne 3074
+3 Lucknow Crescent Thomastown, Victoria 3074

 National Construction Training (RTO 21254) offers the Diploma of Building and Construction (Building) to meet the needs of builders and managers of small to medium-sized building businesses.
 In particular people looking to work in the commercial building industry should consider this qualification as a step towards obtaining a Commercial Builders Licence from the Victorian Building Authority.
 Builder licensing varies across States and Territories and additional requirements to attain this qualification may be required.
 More information can be obtained from the Victorian Building Authority.